 - Credit will be given for APPLIED EFFORT only. - Should you forget to or unsuccessfully clock in or out, you will lose time credit.
 A Lost Time form is available next to each time clock.
 Fill out the form entirely, acquiring all necessary signatures.
-Keep lost time card(s) and present during graduation ceremony counseling appointment.
-At that time the lost hours will be deducted from your overtime calculation.
-You may also choose to schedule hours to make up the lost time (accelerating graduation). - The previous weeks' time card must be turned into the registrar by Saturday or first day back from an absence.
+Keep lost time card(s) and present to Alumni Services Coordinator to schedule make-up times.
+A minimum of three hours of lost time must be accumulated to schedule make up time prior to graduation ceremony counseling appointment (all remaining lost time scheduled at grad counseling appointment).
+If you choose not to make up the lost time, it will be deducted from your overtime calculation at graduation ceremony counseling appointment. - The previous weeks' time card must be turned into the registrar by Saturday or first day back from an absence.
 Holding of timecards will result in loss of all credit accumulated for that week/weeks. - Both student name and student signature must be legibly written at top of time card. - Up to one hour over your scheduled hours for the day can be earned if you are working late on a paying client.
 Student must complete (with instructor signature) "Extra hours request form" located at reception desk. - In order to receive extern hours, a completed Evaluation Form from the participating salon must be filled out completely and signed by salon owner or salon manager.
 This paperwork must be turned in to extern coordinator within two school days of externship assignment.
 Failure to turn in Evaluation Form will result in no credit awarded for that day.